 Some experts cite Israeli combat experiences in 2006 and 2014 as demonstrative of the value of APS.
 In July 2006, after Hezbollah rocket and missile attacks killed and wounded a number of Israeli soldiers, Israel launched a series of air and ground attacks against a number of Lebanese towns and villages.
 Some analysts believe the war ended inconclusively and later characterized Israeli ground operations as "ineffective."
 Hezbollah's use of RPGs and ATGMs was considered a major factor in the conflict.
-One study notes Israel's "armored forces [were] not prepared for swarming6 of Hezbollah ATGMs and other anti-tank weapons [RPGs]."7 Specifically, about 50
+One study notes Israel's "armored forces [were] not prepared for swarming of Hezbollah ATGMs and other anti-tank weapons [RPGs]."
+Specifically, about 50 Israeli Merkava tanks were reportedly hit by ATGMs and about 20 of these tanks were penetrated, resulting in 23 crew casualties.
+ATGMs also reportedly produced major casualties among dismounted infantry forces who were occupying buildings.
+Anti-tank weapons were credited with causing the majority of Israeli casualties during the war.

-5 Information in this section is taken from MAJ Michael J. Trujillo and MAJ Frank Adkinson, "Getting Left of Launch: Guided Missiles and the Threat to Our Force," U.S. Army Armor Magazine, January-March 2016.
+&lt;sup>5 Information in this section is taken from MAJ Michael J. Trujillo and MAJ Frank Adkinson, "Getting Left of Launch: Guided Missiles and the Threat to Our Force," U.S. Army Armor Magazine, January-March 2016.